Sneed, McGuirl lead Kansas State past Florida A&M 76-58

 Florida A&M is in the midst of a 13-game road trip to start the season.
 Their first home game comes on Jan.
 11 against Morgan State.

-The Rattlers have lost 19 straight non-conference games while Kansas State has won 33 straight non-conference games at home.
+The Rattlers have lost 19 straight non-conference games while Kansas State has won 33 consecutive non-conference games at home.

+“We just did not do a good job on their big guy,” Weber said.
+“They kept playing and they didn’t quit down the wire.”

+Kansas State will try and use this momentum as they gear up to take on Marquette and one of the best guards in the country in Markus Howard.

 BIG PICTURE